 Filter records from Salesforce.com to Constant Contact

 Filtering settings are optional.
-If filtering criteria is specified then only records which match the specified filter criteria will be synced from Salesforce.com to Constant Contact.
+If filtering criteria are specified then only records which match the specified filter criteria will be synced from Salesforce.com to Constant Contact.

 OK, here are the steps;